This Mexican Chicken Soup is flavorful and a little bit spicy. The addition of tomatoes and jalapeños put a fun twist on traditional chicken soup.

 - 28 oz crushed tomatoes

 - shredded cheddar cheese and tortilla chips, for serving

-Add the olive oil to a heavy-bottomed pot (I use a Dutch oven) and heat over over medium heat.
+Add the olive oil to a large heavy-bottomed pot and heat over over medium heat.
 Once the oil is hot, add the onions, carrots, celery, and garlic.
 Cook for 10 minutes, stirring occasionally.

 Add the broth, tomatoes, jalapeños, frozen corn, cumin, salt, pepper, and cooked chicken.
 Simmer for 30 minutes, or until the vegetables are tender.

-Ladle into bowls and top with cheese and tortilla chips, if desired.
+Ladle into bowls and top with cheese and crushed tortilla chips.